AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 ==========================================   =====================       =================
--gw-tgw-egress                               0.0.0.0/0 -> tgw            for FireNet gateway and HA gateway eth1 to TGW -gw-tgw-ingress                              0.0.0.0/0 -> eth1           for TGW to eth1 of FireNet gateway and ha gateway -gw-dmz-firewall                             0.0.0.0/0 -> eth2           for firewall instance to eth2 of FireNet gateway -gw-hagw-dmz-firewall                        0.0.0.0/0 -> eth2           for firewall instance to eth2 of FireNet HA gateway -gw-dmz-exchange                             0.0.0.0/0 -> eth1           for eth3 of FireNet gateway to eth1 of HA gateway
--gw-hagw-dmz-exchange                        0.0.0.0/0 -> eth1           for eth3 of FireNet HA gateway to eth1 of primary gateway
+-gw-tgw-egress                               0.0.0.0/0 -> tgw            for FireNet gateway and HA gateway eth1 to TGW -gw-tgw-ingress                              0.0.0.0/0 -> eth1           for TGW to eth1 of FireNet gateway and ha gateway -gw-dmz-firewall                             0.0.0.0/0 -> tgw            for firewall instance LAN interface to TGW -gw-hagw-dmz-firewall                        0.0.0.0/0 -> tgw            for firewall instance LAN interface to TGW -gw-dmz-exchange                             0.0.0.0/0 -> eth3           for eth3 of FireNet gateway to eth3 of HA gateway -gw-hagw-dmz-exchange                        0.0.0.0/0 -> eth3           for eth3 of FireNet HA gateway to eth3 of primary gateway
 ==========================================   =====================       =================